stoneyrh/gSOAP/gsoap/doc/guide/index.md

 ## Secure Web services with HTTPS {#serveropenssl}

-To enable SSL for stand-alone gSOAP Web servers, first install OpenSSL and use option the compile-time flag `#WITH_OPENSSL` to compile the sources with your C or C++ compiler (or use the compile-time flag `#WITH_GNUTLS` if you prefer GNUTLS), for example:
+To enable SSL for stand-alone gSOAP Web servers, first install OpenSSL (3.0 or 1.1) and use option the compile-time flag `#WITH_OPENSSL` to compile the sources with your C or C++ compiler (or use the compile-time flag `#WITH_GNUTLS` if you prefer GNUTLS), for example: